top of page

 Learning to Navigate Complex Systems

-Handling Shifting Requirements and Keeping Dev in the Loop
+Handling Shifting Requirements and Keeping Developers in the Loop

-There were definitely moments when I made quick updates and forgot to flag them, which led to confusion later.
-Now I’ve learned: don’t rely on memory.
-Even the tiniest change deserves a note, whether that’s a JIRA comment or a sticky label in Figma.
-It makes a huge difference.
-Better for the devs, and way less back-and-forth fixing things that could’ve been clear from the start.
-It’s all part of learning how to move with the chaos, without letting the chaos lead the process.
+There were moments early on where I would make an adjustment and forget to flag it, which only led to confusion later.
+I learned pretty quickly that I shouldn't rely on my memory.
+Even the smallest change should get a note, whether it is a Jira comment or a quick sticky in Figma, it makes a significant difference to the developer team and cuts out unnecessary back-and-forth.
+It is all part of learning how to move with the chaos without letting the chaos run the process.